Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 **Data**
 By Combining data and stories together, a brand will be able to touch its audience emotionally.
 Research has proved that emotionally connected customers are 52% more valuable than its highly satisfied counterparts, on average (Harvard Business Review,2015).
 The emotionally bond customers are less sensitive to price but more willing to revisit a brand and buy products.
 Data in the story can help in setting up the environment.
 For example, in a campaign that persuades people the importance of sustainability, the hard-hitting stats of how severe the environment has been damaged can give the audience an overview of the situation.

-**Parallax Scrolling**
-Parallax scrolling is an engaging techique that creates an illusion of depth in website pages.
-It attracts users to read more content.
-Research proved that parallax scrolling have positive impact on user experience through increasing the usability(Frederick et al,2015) and interactivity(Wang and Sundar, 2018).
-The downside of this strategy might be the increase loading time.
-To solve the problem, RE:souce will balance the amount of parallax effect and other required resources.

 **Emoji**
 Emoji or emoticons are the digital images that carry the meaning of a certain emotion or depict an object.
 By March 2020, 3304 emojis already exists in the Unicode Standard (Emojipedia, 2020).
 The effect of these tiny images is enormous since 92% netizens reported they have the habits of using emoji in communication(Grabowski, 2016).
 The reason why emoji went viral is that they express the meaning more than it present.
 In the word of folklorist Lee-Ellen Marvin (1995) "The paralanguage of the internet, the winks which signal the playfulness of a statement over the seriousness it might denote."
 Hence digtial storytelling could use emoji to express more complex meaning and carry a familiar sense to customers.
 Extra bonus is that emoji in e-commerce environment has a positive effect on customers' purchase intention (Das et al, 2019) due to emotional contagion (Lohmann,2017).